iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Introduction to Operators for Optimizations.md

 Maximally monotone operator can be resolvent that are invertible.
 Maximally monotone operator could be the subgradient of a convex function.
 Monotone operator could be the subgradient of the Lagrangian.
-For more discussion about a monotone operator vist [Monotone Operators](Monotone%20Operators.md).
+For more discussion about a monotone operator vist [Monotone Operators Introduction](Monotone%20Operators%20Introduction.md).

 #### **Definition | A Monotone Operator**: